refaktor/rye-website/content/meet_rye/specifics/opwords.md

 ## Operators

-What are operators then.
+What are operators then?
 Operators in Rye are nothing special, they are just regular functions usually taking two arguments.
 The only difference is that one and two letter operator characters are by default recognized as **op-words**, they don't need the dot in front.

-The regular spelling of the word in this case is with added underscore in front op-word.
-For op-word `+`, regular word is `_+`.
+The regular spelling of the word in this case is with an added underscore in front of the op-word.
+For the op-word `+`, the regular word is `_+`.

 ```clojure
 _+ 3 2                  ; _+ regular word